-Pullen Memorial Baptist Church, a pro-abortion church in Raleigh, North Carolina, recently hosted abortion activists to plot the best way to push back against a free, pro-life charity called Hand of Hope, that recently settled a lawsuit, and can now operate a free pregnancy resource center in Raleigh.
+Pullen Memorial Baptist Church, a pro-abortion church in Raleigh, North Carolina, recently hosted abortion activists to plot the best way to push back against a free, pro-life charity called Hand of Hope, that recently settled a lawsuit, and can now operate a free pregnancy help organization in Raleigh.

-You can read more about the pregnancy resource center’s battle here.
+You can read more about the pregnancy help organization’s battle here.

 WRAL.com reports, “Abortion rights supporters planned a Tuesday evening meeting at Pullen Memorial Baptist Church to discuss the prospect of the two facilities side by side.
 They call crisis pregnancy centers, which receive more than $2 million a year in state grants, ‘fake clinics’ that give out medically inaccurate information to persuade women against having abortions.”